examease/examease.github.io/README.md

 2. **Administrator View**:
    - Login as an administrator.
    - Create new exams with questions.
-   - Monitor live exams and view results.
+   - View Analytics and Results.